Governors

 My name is Amanda Allibone and I have been working at Worthing High School for the last year.
 Currently, I am working as an Acting Senior Cover Supervisor.

-Prior to working at Worthing High School, I worked at The Weald School, Billingshurst for 15 years, starting as a Learning Support Assistant for 10 years and then as a Cover Supervisor for 5 years.
-I have also worked at Lloyds Bank TSB as a Customer Service Manager for 22 years.
-I intend making a positive contribution as the Support Staff Governor.
+Before working at Worthing High School, I worked at The Weald School, Billingshurst for 15 years, starting as a Learning Support Assistant for 10 years and then as a Cover Supervisor for 5 years.
+I have also worked as a Customer Service Manager at Lloyds Bank TSB for 22 years.
+I intend to make a positive contribution as the Support Staff Governor.

 Neil Ambrose - Governor